The ancient Rosita method

 This method is so rare because the only way to carry out the subtle temperature shift is to control each step from fish to bottle.
 Great care for the livers is taken throughout each step, so they maintain the optimal temperature that allows the fresh oil to naturally release.

-6. A drop of natural antioxidants: We add tiny amounts of the plant rosemary and full-spectrum natural (GMO-free) vitamin E (not isolated vitamin E) to maintain freshness.
+6. A drop of natural antioxidants: We add tiny amounts of the plant rosemary and natural, GMO-free vitamin E extract from sunflower seeds to maintain freshness.

 7. Bottling: We then bottle the oil in amber glass to extend its shelf life and freshness by protecting it against light.
 The bottle is then nitrogen-flushed, to preserve freshness by removing oxygen (this ensures safe shipping in all temperatures).
 The result is 100% unadulterated, wild and raw Extra Virgin Cod Liver Oil, which contains absolutely no synthetic nutrients.